Wood Production: Manufacturing & Kiln Drying

 Kiln Drying Wood for Maximum Value and Usability

-In order to maximize wood’s value and strength, mills invest both time and money in the kiln drying processes to remove excessive moisture from the lumber stack.
+In order to maximize wood’s value and strength, mills invest both time and money in the kiln drying processes to remove excess moisture from the lumber stack.
 In fact, kiln drying on some hardwood species can take up to (and beyond) a month, depending on the initial MC of the wood.

 Properly dried wood has many advantages over green wood for both producers and consumers alike.
 It reduces waste in manufacturing and extends the service life and usefulness of wood products, giving the consumer a stable product that will last for years.

 The kiln drying process can vary considerably, depending on the species and initial MC of the wood.
 In general, however, these are the steps in the process:

 - Lumber producers carefully stack “green” wood, using spacers or “stickers” to create gaps for air to freely circulate throughout the stack.

 - Once the wood is placed in the kiln, depending upon wood species, the kiln is heated to temperatures between 110 to 180 degrees (Fahrenheit) for conventional-temperature kilns and 230 to 280 degrees (Fahrenheit) for high-temperature kilns.

 - Operators constantly monitor kiln temperatures and relative humidity (RH), as well as the lumber’s MC.
 The goal is dry the lumber to the correct MC for how it will be used.

 The profitability of lumber manufacturing depends on the mill’s ability to maximize the wood’s quality throughout the entire lumber manufacturing process.
 If the wood in a mill’s production line is too wet or too dry, the finished product may receive a lower grade and will have a lower dollar value than a piece that has been properly kiln dried.

 For the post-drying lumber processing, in-line moisture content measurement systems can easily identify and mark pieces that are either too wet or too dry.
 These pieces can then be pulled from the production line before further processing and possibly be re-dried or re-milled as necessary to create the highest grade lumber or wood component possible for that piece, thus increasing the mill’s profits and giving consumers access to better quality materials.